-The blended (year-over-year) earnings growth rate for the first quarter is 9.1%, which is above the earnings growth rate of 7.0% last week.
-Positive earnings surprises reported by companies in multiple sectors (led by the Health Care, Utilities, and Financials sectors) were responsible for the increase in the overall earnings growth rate during the week.
+The blended (year-over-year) earnings growth rate for the first quarter is 9.1%, which is above the earnings growth rate of 9.0% last week.
+Positive earnings surprises reported by companies in multiple sectors were responsible for the small increase in the overall earnings growth rate during the week.